zl-xiang/Aspen/README.md

 ```

 #### Compute explanation
-To declare the rules to be explained, we rely on a set of rule labels introduced as comments of in a specification.
+To declare the rules to be explained, we rely on a set of rule labels introduced as comments in a specification.
 An example of rule label is shown as following:

 ```
 %trace_rule{" artist (%,%)-(%,%) are merged since they have similar names (%,%):% and belong to the same area (%,%)-(%,%) ", X,AI,Y,AI1,NA,NA1,S,T1,ARI,T2,ARI1}. eq(X,Y):-X!=Y,artist(X,AI,GID,NA,SN,BY,BM,BD,EY,EM,ED,END,AT,G,ARI,C),
     artist(Y,AI1,GID1,NA1,SN1,BY1,BM1,BD1,EY1,EM1,ED1,END1,AT1,G1,ARI1,C1),area(T1,ARI,GID2,NA2,ART1,END2),area(T2,ARI1,GID3,NA3,ART2,END3),eq(T1,T2), sim(NA,NA1,S), S>=95.
 ```
-where `X,AI,Y,AI1,NA,NA1,S,T1,ARI,T2,ARI1` are list of variables in the rule to be traced, and ` artist (%,%)-(%,%) are merged since they have similar names (%,%):% and belong to the same area (%,%)-(%,%) ` is a string of customised rule explanation in natural language, containing `%` as placeholders to be replaced by the ground constants instantiate the list of variables.
+where `X,AI,Y,AI1,NA,NA1,S,T1,ARI,T2,ARI1` are list of variables in the rule to be traced, and ` artist (%,%)-(%,%) are merged since they have similar names (%,%):% and belong to the same area (%,%)-(%,%) ` is a string of customised rule explanation in natural language, containing `%` as placeholders to be replaced by the ground constants instantiated from the list of variables.

-With a labelled specification, user may execute the following to compute the justification for a merge `(c,c')` of attribute `a` of relation `r`:
+With a labelled specification, the user may execute the following to compute the justification for a merge `(c,c')` of attribute `a` of relation `r`:

 ```
 python -u mains_explain_.py -c -l ./experiment/aspen/music/music.lp --pos-merge c,c' --attr a,r --trace  --presimed --typed_eval